Natasha Bassett

-Natasha Bassett (born ca. 1992) is an Australian actress.
+Natasha Bassett is an Australian actress and screenwriter born in Sydney, New South Wales.

-Early life

-Bassett was born in Sydney, Australia.
-She began acting in high school and moved to New York at age nineteen to pursue a career in acting.

 Career

-Natasha Bassett started acting at the age of 13.
-She landed the lead role in the Australian Theatre for Young People's production of Romeo and Juliet and studied at the National Institute of Dramatic Art.
+Bassett went on her first audition at 14, landed the lead role in the Australian Theatre for Young People's production of Romeo and Juliet, moving on to study, write, and perform at the National Institute of Dramatic Art.
+This led to Bassett performing under the artistic direction of Cate Blanchett in Sydney Theatre Company's stage production of "Bookends".